dhborus/Midcentury/Thoughts.md

 Convinced on plain text advantages.
 Can use Ubuntu on MacBook and work with Atom, which I am increasingly impressed by.
 Can use Ulysses for an iPad mobile exchange with the iMac.

 Pretty cool.
-Can put off the purchase of an advanced laptop.
+Can put off the purchase of an advanced laptop (but might get a cheaper laptop, given the apparent battery problems of the Macbook Pro these days )

 Notes, of course, in plain text. put them in a folder under the project.
 One for Draft, one for Notes, one for bibliography, one for planning/outline and so forth.